christianThardy/christianThardy.github.io/tom-interpretability.md

 #### Causal Tracing: Path patching

 How might the behavior of a model change if we selectively replace the output of attention head A directed toward head B (where B follows A in the computation sequence) with the corresponding value from a different input distribution, while keeping all other components unchanged?
 What if we do this across different head types?
-This path patching technique shifts the focus from evaluating the isolated importance of individual attention heads to understanding the functional role of the circuit formed by their connection.
+Path patching will shift the focus from evaluating the isolated importance of individual attention heads to understanding the functional role of the circuit formed by their connection.

 This final causal experiment captures the complex interdependencies between attention heads and shows how the model's circuitry works together to solve the ToM task.
 The experiment will define attention head groups (e.g., “previous token heads”, “induction heads”) identified by a set of metrics that determine whether a model's attention head is acting like a specific head from the head group<sub>[<a href="https://arxiv.org/pdf/2407.10827" title="Tigges" rel="nofollow">16</a>]</sub>.
 Multiple path patching experiments are run to compute the clean and corrupted logits, the activations from heads that send information into receiving heads are patched, and the logit difference is measured to calculate the impact on model output.